- Courtroom Number: 3F

 - Department: 14

-- Assignment: Criminal
+- Assignment: Civil and Criminal

 Judge Phelps joined the King County Superior Court bench on January 9, 2017 as the first African-American Women to win a contested election for an open seat on the Superior Court Bench.
 Judge Phelps assumed the position in Department 14 previously occupied by Judge Brian Gain, who retired from the bench.